Block voting

 Block or bloc voting refers to a class of electoral systems where multiple candidates are elected simultaneously.
 They do not guarantee minority representation and allow a group of voters (a voting bloc) to ensure that only their preferred candidates are elected.
 In these systems, a voter can select as many candidates as there are open seats.
 That is, the voter has as many votes to cast as the number of seats to fill.
 The block voting systems are among various election systems available for use in multi-member districts where the voting system allows for the selection of multiple winners at once.

 Block voting falls under the multiple non-transferable vote category, a term often used interchangeably with this term.
 Block voting may be also associated with the concept of winner-take-all representation in multi-winner electoral systems or the plurality election method.

 Other variations of block voting include block approval voting, and party block voting (sometimes called a general ticket).
 Block voting is often contrasted with proportional representation, where the aim is to ensure that each voter's vote carries equal weight.
 In contrast, block voting tends to favor the most popular party, resulting in a landslide victory.

 Terminology

 The term "plurality at-large" is common in representative elections where members represent an entire body (such as a city, state, province, or nation).
 In multi-member electoral districts, the system is often referred to as "block voting" or the "bloc vote."
 This article's description of block voting specifically pertains to "unlimited voting," unlike "limited voting," where voters have fewer votes than the available seats.
 The term "block voting" may also refer to a simple plurality election of slates (electoral lists) in multi-member districts.

 Types of block voting

 Multiple winners are typically elected simultaneously in one non-transferable round of voting.
 In some cases, multiple non-transferable voting (MNTV) appears in a runoff or two-round version, as seen in certain local elections in France, where candidates without an absolute majority are thinned out before a second round.

+Since block voting is a FPTP election and not proportional (as in party-list on the right), it typically elects a landslide slate of candidates.